Helene Funke: Life and work

+Still life was Funke's lifelong genre, she enjoyed this genre because she could easily experiment with modernist painting techniques.

 Oskar Laske immortalized her in his monumental painting "The Ship of Fools" (to be seen in the Belvedere, Vienna).
 In 1957, Helene Funke died in her apartment in Vienna.

-Funke was then rediscovered in 1998 with a first retrospective at Kunsthandel Hieke and then in 2007, during an extensive retrospective in Lentos, Linz.
+Funke was then rediscovered in 1998 with a first retrospective at Gallery "Kunsthandel Hieke" by the art historian and art dealer Dr. Ursula Hieke in Vienna and then in 2007, during an extensive retrospective in Lentos, Linz.
 In 2018, she was exhibited in her birthplace, Chemnitz, Germany.

 Her work was included in the 2019 exhibition City Of Women: Female artists in Vienna from 1900 to 1938 at the Österreichische Galerie Belvedere.
+It was also included in the 2023 exhibition Maestras at the Thyssen-Bornemisza and 2024 at the Arp Museum Bahnhof Rolandseck.